...

 "By communicating very openly and honestly, both with the foreign worker and the Flemish colleagues, you usually get very far."

-Winter and summer tires
+Foreign workers install winter and summer tires

 The reasons why companies call on Link2Europe's services can be simply summarized.
 "Either the companies cannot find the required competencies in their own country.
 Or they don't have the volumes to employ people permanently.
 Tire plants, for example, are a good example of that second situation.
 Tire plants have two huge peak times: when people change their summer to winter tires and vice versa.
 Two or three months then there is a huge amount of work, but because those periods are so short, it doesn't make economic sense to employ people permanently for that.
 Well, we have a whole contingent of foreign tire fitters who come here to help in the plants.
 They come to Belgium every year for a few months and when the work decreases, they return to their home country.
 Everyone happy."

-Outside the EU
+Employees from outside the EU

-Good for our society
+Foreign workers are good for our society

 Share this post